Teoscar Hernández Player Props: Mariners vs. Blue Jays

-Teoscar Hernandez -- with an on-base percentage of .200 in his past 10 games, 60 points lower than his season-long percentage -- will be in action for the Seattle Mariners against the Toronto Blue Jays, with Alek Manoah on the hill, on April 28 at 7:07 PM ET.
+Teoscar Hernandez -- 0-for-4 in his most recent game -- will be in action for the Seattle Mariners versus the Toronto Blue Jays, with Kevin Gausman on the hill, on April 29 at 3:07 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Phillies.
+He had a hitless performance in his previous game (0-for-4) against the Blue Jays.

 Teoscar Hernández Game Info & Props vs. the Blue Jays